AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 we need to (1) handle the the target object pre mutation, (2) mutate it to the target and (3) copy source to target.

-These situations can be resolved by using `'Binary_Clone` as described in the previous session.
+These situations can be resolved by using `'Raw_Clone` as described in the previous session.
 Note that the behavior of this attribute will depend on the actual context call - which could be implemented by the compiler by either a hidden parameter or a duplication of the clone attribute with a different